svgeesus/EuroMPE/Duophonic/MPU-board.md

 ## MIDI

+MIDI hardware spec states < 5mA to turn on, < 2μs rise and fall times.
+Also pin 2 and shield go from not connected, to connected by 100nF caps for RF purposes.

 [DIN MIDI](https://www.pjrc.com/teensy/td_libs_MIDI.html) in needs serial input and 6N138 optoisolator with [1k pulldown](https://forum.pjrc.com/threads/54891-MIDI-serial-(DIN)-to-usbMIDI-issues-got-weird-MIDI-messages?p=287082#post287082)
 and 4.7-10 kΩ base-emitter resistor.

+6N139 is lower-current (0.5mA) version of 6N138 (1.6mA).

+Avago Max propogation delay to low: 6N139 25μs, 6N138 10μs.
+To high, 6N139 60μs, 6N138 35μs.

+Fairchild is worse, max propogation delay to low: 6N139 30μs, 6N138 15μs.
+To high, 6N139 90μs, 6N138 50μs.

+Vishay 6N137 max propogation delay to low: 75ns; to high: 75ns.

 NO use 6N137, with transistor for level shift and inversion.

-MIDI hardware spec states <5mA to turn on, < 2μs rise and fall times.
-Also pin 2 and shield go from not connected, to connected by 100nF caps for RF purposes.

 Apparently 6N138 and or H11L1 are too slow per MIDI spec and 6N137 is better.
 These are not drop-in replacements, the support circuitry differs.
-H11L1 is slower, 0.1μs rise/fall while 6N137 is 23ns rise, 7ns fall.

 > _(6N137 with)_ An NPN transistor with the collector pulled up to 3.3V.
 This will also give you a second inversion.
 The diagram below shows my circuit.
 The difference is you would have R41 pull up to 3.3V (not isolated 5V as in mine).
 I would probably make it 10K.
 C2 is a bypass cap, the datasheet recommends it.
 Put it as close to pins 8 and 5 as you can. [source](https://forum.pjrc.com/threads/66877-Teensy-4-0-serial-optocoupler-6n137s?p=276314&viewfull=1#post276314)